 The weight differences often aren’t too significant, but depending on the model you choose it could be 20+ lbs of difference.
 With a heavier dirt bike, stopping distances also increase, and so while the weight is something you will likely get used to, the additional learning curve makes it an obstacle absolute beginners may not want to face.

 As you can probably assume, dirt bikes with 450cc engine displacement are usually more expensive than their 250cc counterparts.
 Their price is usually higher due to the fact that they are more powerful and provide better performance.
 That is also why 450cc models are often not as fuel-efficient as the 250cc ones, which is a minor but still important consideration.

 However, keep in mind that the models with 250cc engines are also usually more than sufficient for most beginner riders and can still provide decent performance.
 Therefore, if you have a limited budget or if having a more powerful engine isn’t as important to you, 250cc still makes a pretty good choice.
 For absolute beginners, 125cc bikes are really best.

 If you’re into racing (more on that soon) then a 450cc dirt bike will likely be the one to go for, but you will have to spend a bit more compared to buying a 250cc bike.
-The actual difference in price between the two types really depends on the brand, model, and other features of the bike, and not all 450cc dirt bikes are more expensive than all 250cc dirt bikes.
+The actual difference in price between the two types really depends on the dirt bike’s brand, model, and other features, and not all 450cc dirt bikes are more expensive than all 250cc dirt bikes.